GitMirroring/mediagoblin/README-Guix.md

   mention issues with Redis.
 Haven't ever seen this outside of Guix though.
 More investigation required.

-* We don't have NPM/Bower available to install jQuery and others.
+* We don't have NPM available to install jQuery and others.
 We've mostly tweaked things so that MediaGoblin is usable without it, but further work is needed.
 A start would be to rewrite MediaGoblin's JavaScript code not to use jQuery.
 We could bundle some of the third-party JS into MediaGoblin, but we could possibly also get a long way by improving no-third-party-JS experience too.
 Minimising the third-party JS will simplify packaging for other operating systems.